 How to tackle these barriers and smash the crap out of them

 So, let’s go back to the service-based business example.
-One big barrier your customers will cross is “how much does it cost?”.
+One big barrier your customers will cross: “how much does it cost?”.

 If you’re not answering this question on your website, the barrier will remain, and your potential customer may not want to get in contact with you.

 This is often due to fear of rejection, or fear of embarrassment if their budget is too low.
-But, it can also be due to over reasons.
+But, it can also be due to other reasons.